Managing Healthcare Costs

 Integrating New Technology and Treatments

 One overriding problem, of course, is that most innovations are not curative and add just a few months to an often compromised existence.
-As more of these innovations come online, the society will need to address cost/benefit ratios and how much a year of quality life is worth and still sustainable within the current healthcare system.
+As more of these innovations come online, the society will need to address cost/benefit ratios and how much a year of quality life is worth and still sustainable within the current healthcare budget.

 Looking into the future, Information Technology will make medical care safer, more efficient and cost effective.
 But I do worry about the future.
 If robotics and artificial intelligence and the ‘machines’ comes into their own; will it eliminate healthcare jobs and create a real surplus of physicians and will the MD degree still guarantee life-long employment?